 Shares of a Portfolio may be exchanged, without the imposition of an additional Sales Charge, at the net asset value per Share of the relevant Share Class of the Portfolio for (i) Shares of another Share Class of the same Portfolio which has a Sales Charge that is equal to or lower than the Sales Charge applicable to the Share Class to be exchanged or (ii) Shares of either the same or another Share Class of any other Portfolio which has a Sales Charge that is equal to or lower than the Sales Charge applicable to the Shares to be exchanged.
-In respect of "G" Shares, a Redemption Charge may be imposed on the exchange of "G" Shares for Shares of another Share Class in the same Portfolio or a Share Class of any other Portfolio within two (2) years from the date of purchase.
+In respect of "FT" Shares, no additional Redemption Charge will be imposed on the exchange of such Shares for another "FT" Share Class in the same Portfolio but a Redemption Charge will be imposed on the exchange of "FT" Shares for Shares of either the same or another Share Class of any other Portfolio.
 The number of Shares in the newly selected Share Class and/or Portfolio will be determined by reference to the respective net asset values of the relevant Shares, calculated on the relevant Business Day, taking into account the current exchange rate of the different currencies in which the Portfolios may be denominated (or the currency in which a Share Class is priced, if applicable) and, if applicable, any foreign exchange costs and/or excessive trading penalties.
 The Fund may make a payment in lieu of any fractional amount smaller than one thousandth of a Share.
 The right to exchange Shares remains subject to restrictions imposed by applicable law or the Fund.
 The right will not be available, for example, where, as a result of such exchange, the newly selected Portfolio becomes subject to additional registration or qualification under the laws of any jurisdiction.
 Shareholders should be aware that the Fund reserves the right to accept or reject any request to exchange Shares in its discretion.
-In particular, Shareholders should note that Shares may only be exchanged for "G", "P", "R", "RS", "SD", "I", "IP", "IS", "ID", "IO", "IX" or "IXO" Shares if the Shareholder is eligible to acquire such Shares.
+In particular, Shareholders should note that Shares may only be exchanged for "P", "R", "RS", "SD", "FT", "I", "IP", "IS", "IO", "IX" or "IXO" Shares if the Shareholder is eligible to acquire such Shares.